lexhacke/Cats-Latent-Diffuser/README.md

       where the image is progressively refined through a series of Residual Blocks (where equiresolution blocks are connected via skip connections).
       While the images you see are 512x512, the model was actually trained on 64x64x4 latent images using the
       <a className='minilink' target="_blank" href="https://huggingface.co/stable-diffusion-v1-5/stable-diffusion-v1-5"> Stable Diffusion 1.5 Variational Autoencoder</a>.
-      Why did I use latent diffusion, you ask?
-Well, firstly, it’s incredibly less resource-intensive to train a model on 64×64×4 inputs than on 512×512×3 inputs.
-Period.
-That’s about a 4,800% reduction in raw input size.
-Furthermore, autoencoders—especially those trained with adversarial losses, think PatchGAN—tend to “hallucinate” fine textures and features that might have been lost if we trained a diffusion model directly in pixel space, allowing us to actually recover smaller details and sharpness (<a target="_blank" className='minilink' href="https://arxiv.org/pdf/2112.10752">Romach et al.</a>).
     </p>
     <br/>
     <h1 className='subtitle'>What did I change?</h1>